 Sensitive data communicated between a web application and the client machine should be encrypted using TLS/SSL or other secure protocols.

 3. Remote Sessions

 Remote sessions to machines storing sensitive data must be encrypted through the use of secure protocols or applications (TLS/SSL, SSH).
-Remote sessions that are authenticated using College credentials must be encrypted.
+Remote sessions that are authenticated using university credentials must be encrypted.

 Email is not considered a secure method for sharing sensitive data.
-The College has clear rules prohibiting this.
+W&M has clear rules prohibiting this.
 End users are instructed to contact Information Technology if assistance is needed with transferring secure files.